cdklabs/cdk-hyperledger-fabric-network/README.md

 ![PyPi:version](https://img.shields.io/pypi/v/cdk-hypderledger-fabric-network?color=blue&style=flat-square)
 ![license](https://img.shields.io/github/license/aws-samples/cdk-hyperledger-fabric-network?color=green&style=flat-square)

-This repository contains an L2 CDK construct to deploy a Hyperledger Fabric network running on Amazon Managed Blockchain.
+This repository contains a CDK construct to deploy a Hyperledger Fabric network running on Amazon Managed Blockchain.
 It currently builds out a member and its nodes, but the following enhanced functionality is planned for future releases:

 *  Add support for Java and .NET
 *  Enroll users, storing their credentials in Secrets Manager